SkafteNicki/dtu_mlops/s1_development_environment/editor.md

 ## ❔ Exercises

-Start by downloading and install one of the editors / IDE and make yourself familiar with it e.g. try out the editor on the files that you created in the final exercise in the last lecture.
+The overall goal of the exercises, is that you should start familiarizing yourself with the editor that you have chosen.
+If you are already an expert in one of them, feel free to skip the rest.
+You should at least be able to:

+* Create a new file
+* Run a python script
+* Change the python environment

-The remaining of the exercises are specific to Visual studio code but we recommend that you try to answer the questions if using another editor.
-In the `exercise_files` folder belonging to this session we have put cheat sheets for vs code (one for Windows and one for Mac/Linux), that can give you an easy overview of the different macros in vs code.
+The instructions below are specific to Visual studio code but we recommend that you try to answer the questions if using another editor.
+In the `exercise_files` folder belonging to this session we have put cheat sheets for VS code (one for Windows and one for Mac/Linux), that can give you an easy overview of the different macros in VS code.
 The following exercises are just to get you started but you can find many more tutorials [here](https://code.visualstudio.com/docs/python/python-tutorial).